mfmbsb/cordova-plugin-qrscanner/readme.md

 QRScanner's native camera preview is rendered behind the Cordova app's webview, and QRScanner provides `show` and `hide` methods to toggle the transparency of the webview's background.
 This allows for a completely HTML/CSS/JS interface to be built inside the webview to control the scanner.

-**This fork contains several fixes to the original, now abandoned repo**
+**This fork contains updates for make compatible to Gradle 7 and fixes to the original, now abandoned repo**
 ## Examples

 <!-- Does your project use cordova-plugin-qrscanner?
 We'd love to share a screenshot of your scanning interface!
 Please send a pull request adding your screenshot to the list below. -->